 Rs.
 2,500 per annum

-Note: Any person covered in the entry 4 of the schedule is liable to pay the tax at the rate of Rs.
-2,500 per annum irrespective of the gross turnover or gross receipts of such person.
+Note: Any person covered in entry 4 of the Schedule is liable to pay the tax at the rate of Rs.
+2,500 per annum, irrespective of the gross turnover or gross receipts of such person.

 In a case where a person falls under more than one entry in the Schedule, the highest rate of tax specified under the entries is applicable.

 For late filing of Return, a late fee of Rs 200/- must be paid for the first month of default and Rs 100/- for each subsequent month.
-Non-submission of return is a punishable offence with simple imprisonment with or without fine.
+Non-submission of Return is a punishable offense with simple imprisonment with or without a fine.

-Profession Tax can only be paid only through online portal of the Government of West Bengal.
+Profession Tax can only be paid through the Government of West Bengal online portal.

 - The enrolled persons should pay the professional tax on or before July 31st of each financial year.

-- For registered employers, profession tax should be paid monthly.
+- For registered employers, professional tax should be paid monthly.

-Note: If an employer or an enrolled / un-enrolled person fails to pay tax within the due time, he or she will be liable to pay a simple interest @ 1% per month on due tax.
+Note: If an employer or an enrolled/unenrolled person fails to pay tax within the due time, they will be liable to pay simple interest @ 1% per month on due tax.

 West Bengal Professional Tax e-Payment

-Step 1: To make the payment of professional tax online, visit the official website of West Bengal profession tax online portal.
+Step 1: To pay professional tax online, visit the official website of the West Bengal professional tax online portal.

 Step 2: The home page appears.
-Under the e-Services menu, click e-Payment tab that redirects to another page.
+Under the e-Services menu, click the e-Payment tab redirecting to another page.